 To enjoy our current issue in PDF format, click this cover.

-Watch for our exciting new March/April 2015 issue in mid-March!
+Watch for our exciting new May/June 2015 issue in mid-May!

 Copyright 2014, Pleasant Living Magazine LLC

 Web Hosting by Bluehost